Skip to content

 How can the impact of production processes be progressively reduced?
 The home appliance sector can be seen as a forerunner in the initiation of a circular economy model.
 Today, home appliance manufacturers are committed to sustainability by designing appliances that are increasingly energy and resource-efficient, durable and repairable in order to reduce waste.
 In this article, we take a closer look at the circular economy in household appliances.

-More specifically we will be talking about::
+More specifically we will be talking about:

 Circular economy in household appliances